 The Library Director and/or Library Board will only consider objections to library materials which come from residents of the City of Muscatine, rural Muscatine County, and contract communities.
-An individual item in the collection will be reviewed for any given reason or set of grounds only once per calendar year.
+Due to limited staff time an individual item in the collection will be reviewed for any given reason or set of grounds only once per three (3) calendar years.
+Each patron may submit up to three (3) item Requests for Reconsideration per calendar year.
 Library Director/Board decisions regarding objections or challenges will be kept on file for public review for that duration.
 In the case of a patron challenging or objecting to multiple items at once, the challenges will be reviewed based upon the availability of the Library Director, Library Board members, and staff or stakeholders comprising any review committees deemed necessary.